henridev/computer-systems/chapter-3/linux-command-line-skills.md

 ```

 The semicolon `;` character can be used to run multiple commands, one after the other.
 Each command runs independently and consecutively; regardless of the result of the first command, the second command runs once the first has completed, then the third and so on.

-For example, to print the months of January, February and March of 2030, execute the following command:

 ```bash
 sysadmin@localhost:~$ cal 1 2030; cal 2 2030